niplav/site/considerations_on_cryonics.md

-There seems to be very little data about this question, but as an extremely conservative estimate I would put the ratio of members of cryonics organizations who actually get preserved at 60% (it seems likely that the actual number is higher).
-Fortunately, a cryonics member can increase this number by being diligent about their cryonics arrangement, living near the preservation facility before death, informing family members about their arrangement, trying to lead a safe life and keeping contact to their cryonics organisation.
+There seems to be very little data about this question, but as an extremely conservative estimate I would put the ratio of members of cryonics organizations who actually get preserved at 90% (this number doesn't make any statement about the quality of preservation.
+I have mailed Alcor asking for the real value, but they haven't responded yet).
+A cryonics member can increase this number by being diligent about their cryonics arrangement, living near the preservation facility before death, informing family members about their arrangement, trying to lead a safe life and keeping contact to their cryonics organisation.

-	prob_pres=0.8
+	prob_pres=0.9

 ### Quality of Preservation